0xt4nuk1/kagami/README.md

-# GitHub Action: Mirror Git Repository
+# Kagami: Mirror Git Repository

 This GitHub Action is designed to push the contents of a repository to a mirror repository.
 It ensures that your primary repository is mirrored to a secondary location, providing redundancy and backup.